-- 10 In one approach (see Fig 5.4.3), the 5G system can provide traceability to UTC up to the DS-TT.
-In - 11 such case, the 5G system needs to continuously monitor and audit each link within the time - 12 distribution chain within the 5G system domain.
-The UTC traceability is certified up to the - 13 provision point at the DS-TT.
-Therefore, monitoring, calibration, and certification functionalities - 14 are required at the DS-TT. - 15 16
+- In one approach (see Fig 5.4.3), the IMT-2020 system can provide traceability to UTC up to the - DS-TT.
+In such case, the IMT-2020 system needs to continuously monitor and audit each link - within the time distribution chain within the IMT-2020 system domain.
+The UTC traceability is 12 - certified up to the provision point at the DS-TT.
+Therefore, monitoring, calibration, and certification 13 - 14 functionalities are required at the DS-TT.

-UTC time distribution with 5G system indicating the traceability chain
+UTC time distribution with IMT-2020 system indicating the traceability chain

-18 Enhanced user experience in shopping/entertainment venues
+5.4.2 Enhanced user experience in shopping/entertainment venues

 - 19 A concert venue can deploy IMT applications to support a better audience experience, including - 20 live streaming as well as integrated services for audience participation.
-As individuals in the - 21 audience move around the venue, they can enjoy optimal visual and audio experiences via their - smartphone or other devices.
+As individuals in the - 21 audience move around the venue, they can enjoy optimal visual and audio experiences via their - 22 smartphone or other devices.
 By selecting from a suite of offered audio and video channels, the user